-Sr. No. Particulars Statutory Audit Fees Other Services 1 Vascon Engineers Limited 28.50 18.93 2 GMP Technical Solutions Private Limited 8.00 3.10 j.
-Disclosure under Sexual Harassment of Women at Work Place (Prevention, Prohibition and Redressal) Act, 2013 There was no complaint during the year under Sexual Harassment of Women at Workplace Prevention, Prohibition and Redressal) Act, 2013.
+Sr. No Particulars Statutory Audit Fees Other Services 1 Vascon Engineers Limited 31.00 22.72 2 GMP Technical Solutions Private Limited 8.25 3.75 j.
+Disclosure under Sexual Harassment of Women at Work Place (Prevention, Prohibition and Redressal) Act, 2013.
+There was no complaint during the year under Sexual Harassment of Women at Workplace Prevention, Prohibition and Redressal) Act, 2013:

-Sr. Io.
-No. of complaints filed during the year No of complaints dissolved during the year No. of complaints pending at the end of the vear 1 - - - a.
-Quarterly and Annual Results
+No. of complaints filed during the year No of complaints dissolved during the year No. of complaints pending at the end of the year 1 - - - k.
+Disclosure by listed entity and its subsidiaries of 'Loans and advances in the nature of loans to firms/ companies in which directors are interested by name and amount: